jknavin/webyimg/README.md

 - Download all as a ZIP
 - No network requests and no uploaded images

-## Install in Microsoft Edge
-1. Extract the ZIP.
-2. Open `edge://extensions`.
-3. Enable Developer mode.
-4. Choose **Load unpacked**.
-5. Select the extracted `image-converter-compressor` folder.
-6. Click the extension icon.
-It opens the offline image tool in a new tab.

 ## Notes
 AVIF encoding depends on browser support.
 If unavailable, the app automatically falls back to WebP.